Well, even distinguished and experienced and all that make mistakes.

 We could have done a lot better.

-Here's Randy in uh Citrus uh County is it, Florida.
+Here's Randy in Citrus County.

 Go ahead, Randy.

-Welcome to the Rush Limbaugh program.
+Welcome to the Rush Limbaugh Program.

 Hey, I think you're doing a good job, Roger.

-That's economist Art Laffer, yeah.
+That's economist Art Laffer.

-Uh where does he get his facts at?
+Where does he get his facts there?

-So in that aspect they have.
+So in that aspect, they have.

 And they're also starting to run equipment.